 And, she was right.
 Linda did love the lesson.
 To be sure, it made her feel like a kid again.
 She was so grateful to her doctor and to her new home away from home.

 After enrolling right away, Linda asked where to go to get some dance shoes.
 Her plan was to jump into this 100% and do it right!

 She began by taking her private lessons on a regular basis.
 Group classes were next and after a few weeks, she attended her first dance party at the studio.

-The support of the staff and her fellow students made her feel like she fit right in.
+The support of the staff and her fellow students made her feel that she fit right in.
 Soon, Linda began to feel good at home, too.
-Her decision to take some dance lessons made her stronger and better able to take care of Leo’s needs.
+Her decision to take some dance lessons made her stronger and better able to take care of Leo.